albertopiras/angular-autocomplete/README.md

 `autocompletelist` and `callback`:
 - **autocompletelist** must contain a JSON array with your own elements list.
 Every JSON object must have an "id" and a "value" properties, like: {"id": "itemID", "value" : "item description"}

-- **callback** will contain the function you want call when you select an element in the list.
+- **callback** will contain a custom function you want call when you select an element in the list.

 so here an example of your JS file: